Protean-Samagra/Agri-Doctor/Readme.md

 # Agri Doctor: Agronomy Advice API 🍃

-This project involves developing robust APIs for an Agronomy application called **Agri Doctor** that leverages AI and Machine Learning on historical data to offer personalized agricultural advice and predictive analytics.
-The APIs enable features such as disease prediction, fertilizer recommendations and nutrition advice to increase crop yield, with multilingual support for all Indian regional languages.

 ## Project Description

-The **Agri Doctor** API suite is designed to support Indian farmers by providing tailored agricultural recommendations using public data and AI/ML models.
+This project involves developing robust APIs for an Agronomy application called **Agri Doctor**.
+The **Agri Doctor** API suite is designed to support Indian farmers by providing tailored agricultural advice using public data and AI/ML models.
 It aims to assist with disease prediction, seed/fertilizer recommendations, nutrition advice, and yield improvement insights to help farmers make data-driven decisions for better crop health and descreased losses.

 Key Features:
-- **Crop Prediction API**: Predicts crop type from the image uploaded by the farmer.
-- **Disease Prediction API**: Predicts crop disease from the crop type and image uploaded by the farmer.
+- **Crop and Disease Prediction endpoint**: Predicts crop disease from the crop type and image uploaded by the farmer.
 - **Personalized Agri-Advice API**: Tailored recommendations based on crop type, crop disease and current weather conditions.

 ## Prerequisites